rchain/reference/faq.md

 - 2 years: Kenny Rowe, Evan Jensen, Alexandr Bulkin
 - 1 year: Navneet Suman, Hendrik Jan Hilbolling, David Currin

-The Co-op officers are: Greg Meredith, President; Evan Jensen, Secretary; Lisa Rice, Treasurer.
+The Co-op officers are: Greg Meredith, President; Evan Jensen, Secretary; Kate Gonsalves, Treasurer.

 There are three steering committees where Members collaborate to shape and organize the Cooperative: the Executive Committee, the Governance Committee, and the Compensation Committee.
 All committees have open participation but some are limited to 11 working members plus a chair.